 A: Certain medical conditions including Crohn’s, kidney disorder, celiac disease, digestive disorders, and low stomach acid can affect your body’s ability to absorb magnesium.

-Q: Can magnesium help with panic attacks?
+Q: Can magnesium help with anxiety and panic attacks?

 Q: Is magnesium better than calcium?

 A: Research confirms that magnesium is essential for maintaining healthy bones (7).
 Whether it is any better for bone health than calcium is open to debate.

 Q: Is magnesium a good anti-inflammatory?

 A: Low levels of magnesium are associated with chronic inflammatory.
 This can cause aging, obesity, and chronic disease.

 A: Yes, magnesium significantly reduces depressive symptoms.
 Magnesium citrate is highly absorbable, and it’s been shown to be beneficial for depression.